AnthonyCiccone90/daily-planner/README.md

 <hr>
-User story and startcode provided by University of Denver FSF coding bootcamp
+User story and starter code provided by University of Denver FSF coding bootcamp